ENriqueFRiasM/TEST1/_pages/cv.md

 * Brunel University, London, UK                                                                            Sep.
 2003-Sep.
 2006
     * Department of Information Systems & Computing
-    * Research Fellow.
-Activities:  Research leader in a project that studied and evaluated user behavior when interacting with the web.
-Key words: User Modeling, Machine Learning, Data Mining, Personalization.
+    * AHRB Research Fellow.
+Research leader in a project that modeled user behavior with Machine Learning techniques when interacting with digital libraries.
+Personalization of the interaction using psicological traits.

-*New York University (NYU), New York City, NY, USA                             Sep.
+* New York University (NYU), New York City, NY, USA                             Sep.
 2001-Aug.
 2003
     * Courant Institute of Mathematical Sciences, Department of Computer Science.
     * MEC-Fulbright Postdoctoral Researcher.
-Activities: Leading research in data mining and user modeling for improving user experience when interacting with the Web.
+Leading research in data mining and user modeling for improving user experience when interacting with the Web.
 Keywords: Data Mining, Personalization.

  * Texas A&M University, College Station, TX, USA                                         May 1999-Aug.
 1999
     * Center for Fuzzy Logic, Robotics and Intelligent Systems (CFL)
     *  Visiting Researcher.
-Activities: Applications of fuzzy logic and deployement of programmable fuzzy logic processors.
+Applications of fuzzy logic and deployement of programmable fuzzy logic processors.

 * Universidad Politécnica de Madrid, Madrid, Spain                                  Sep.
 1997-Aug.
 2001
   * School of Computer Science
   * FPI PhD Fellow.
-Activities:  Ph.D.
+Ph.D.
 Thesis in pattern recognition,  fuzzy logic, and fuzzy logic applications.
+The PhD Thesis proposses a compilation technique to work with an approximation of the control surfaces and acoiding used the set of fuzzy rules directly.

 * EADS-ASTRIUM-CRISA, Madrid, Spain                                                             Dec.1996-Jun.
 1997
   * Aerospace Technology.
 Quality Engineer.